Viktor Glondys: Honours and awards

-On 22 May 1930, he was conferred the title of Doctor theologiae honoris causa by the Faculty of Theology at the University of Breslau with a unanimous vote by the faculty's senate.
+On 22 May 1930, Glondys was conferred the title of Doctor theologiae honoris causa by the Faculty of Theology at the University of Breslau with a unanimous vote by the faculty's senate.
 In January 1939 he was unanimously awarded membership to the Senate of the Luther Academy in Sondershausen.

 Legacy

 Glondys' legacy has been seen as mixed.
 On one hand, many praise his efforts to stop the renewal movement under Fritz Fabritius in the early 1930s, which blocked attempts to Nazify the church in the early 1930s.
 He was widely praised for his 1931 "Samaritan Spirit" sermon, which condemned ethnic exclusion and confirmed the idea of the universal commandment of love, which was a rebuke against the völkisch theories spread by the Nazis about the Good Samaritan.

-However, he was also extensively criticized for his inability to choose and take concrete actions on the severity of the church against members of the congregation at the time who were sympathetic to the Nazis by his contemporaries.
-He also was known for his willingness to compromise with "moderate" factions of Nazis starting in 1935, which some argue undermined the church's authority and allowed subversive elements to take root in the church which eventually forced Glondys' retirement in 1941 and the formation of a "national church" which was subversive to Nazism until the 1944 Romanian coup d'état.
+However, Glondys was also extensively criticized for his inability to choose and take concrete actions on the severity of the church against members of the congregation at the time who were sympathetic to the Nazis by his contemporaries.
+He also was known for his willingness to compromise with "moderate" factions of Nazis starting in 1935, which some argue undermined the church's authority and allowed subversive elements to take root in the church.
+This forced Glondys' retirement in 1941 and led to the formation of a "National Church", which was subordinate to Nazism until the 1944 Romanian coup d'état.